panalexeu/scribe_rag/README.md

 ![sem_chunk](./imgs/sem_chunk.png)

-Vector collection configuration and document ingestion:
+Vector collection configuration and document ingestion (the request was: How to format formulas?):

 ![vec_col](./imgs/vector_collection.png)